 - Writing specific types of forbidden questions: Types of questions prohibited at ACF events include spelling questions, binary matching bonuses, and 5-10-15 bonuses.

 Please see the additional packet penalties section for more info.

 Note Regarding High School Teams

 High school teams are welcome to play this tournament, though they should keep in mind that while this may be a lower difficulty tournament, it is nevertheless a collegiate event and significantly more difficult than many high school tournaments.
 There will be no further discounts for things like playing short-handed or being new to ACF or quizbowl, which applies only to new college teams.
 Furthermore, high school teams must write a packet if any of its members played a college tournament prior to the 2012-2013 competition season.

 Please refer to the ACF Packet Guidelines document for more detailed explanations of packet submission and fee-related information.

 If you are sending multiple packet writing teams, PLEASE make sure you don’t collaborate on your packets or talk about their contents.

-The difficulty level of ACF Fall 2012 is the same as it has been for the past four years, such as can be seen in ACF Fall 2009 and ACF Fall 2010.
-These tournaments can be found on collegiate.quizbowlpackets.com.
+The difficulty level of ACF Fall 2013 is the same as it has been for the past four years, such as can be seen in ACF Fall 2009 and ACF Fall 2010.
+These tournaments can be found at collegiate.quizbowlpackets.com.
 Remember above all that the tournament is supposed to be accessible to new teams who have never played quizbowl before, in both your answerlines and your selection of clues.
 If you suspect one of your answer choices may be too hard, it probably is.